 - Resurrective Immortality: Possesses a form of this, as whenever he is killed, his satanic powers immediately bring him back to life.
 This actually plays a crucial role in his defeat, as outlined above in Fate Worse than Death.

 - Retcon: Ramirez was previously seen in Hotel as a ghost.
 However, in this season, he cannot become a ghost, because he cannot be permanently killed, and this is still the case in 2019, four years after his ghost's appearance in Hotel (the dates were given onscreen).
-It isnt clear if this is an oversight or a result of the timeline being changed in Apocalypse, or an alternate universe altogether.
+It isnt clear if this is an oversight, a result of the timeline being changed in Apocalypse, or an alternate universe altogether.

 - Serial Killer: Dubbed "The Night Stalker" by the media, Ramirez primarily robbed and killed people in their homes during the summers of '84 and '85, who slept with open windows.